iswarya15/web-fundamentals/webpack/README.md

 };
 ```

-Note: Images aren't working at this point.
-We'll come back to that

 ![image](https://user-images.githubusercontent.com/85299439/199162490-8062a74a-f27c-47cb-b436-a6eaf4dbc07b.png)

 By adding the plugin to webpack config file, webpack generated a file `dist/index.html`.
 This file contains the **recently updated script** file.
 But our content is missing in the newly generated `index.html` file.
 Let's create _our own template_.